tinaloos/tinaloos.github.io/essays/Your-Smart-Wish-Is-My-Command.md

 >*"If I had an hour to solve a problem and my life depended on the solution, I would spend the first 55 minutes determining the proper question to ask, for once I know the proper question, I could solve the problem in less than five minutes."*
 - Albert Einstein

 As a result of this experiment, I have learned the importance of asking questions the proper way, in order to gain key insight.
 People have a higher probability of getting their important questions answered, if the query is asked in a polite and insightful manner.
 When asking for help, one should assure that time of others is appreciated and not wasted.
+Knowledge is power, and this power can be used to apply programming concepts and utilize technology to make the world a better place.
 Therefore, smart software engineers ask smart questions that lead to smart solutions.